Permafrost carbon cycle: Subsea permafrost

-The size of today's subsea permafrost has been estimated at around 2 million km2 (~1/5 of the terrestrial permafrost domain size), which constitutes a 30-50% reduction since the LGM.
+The size of today's subsea permafrost has been estimated at 2 million km2 (~1/5 of the terrestrial permafrost domain size), which constitutes a 30–50% reduction since the LGM.
 Containing around 560 GtC in OM and 45 GtC in CH4, with a current release of 18 and 38 MtC per year respectively, which is due to the warming and thawing that the subsea permafrost domain has been experiencing since after the LGM (~14000 years ago).
 In fact, because the subsea permafrost systems responds at millennial timescales to climate warming, the current carbon fluxes it is emitting to the water are in response to climatic changes occurring after the LGM.
 Therefore, human-driven climate change effects on subsea permafrost will only be seen hundreds or thousands of years from today.
 According to predictions under a business-as-usual emissions scenario RCP 8.5, by 2100, 43 GtC could be released from the subsea permafrost domain, and 190 GtC by the year 2300.
 Whereas for the low emissions scenario RCP 2.6, 30% less emissions are estimated.
 This constitutes a significant anthropogenic-driven acceleration of carbon release in the upcoming centuries.